farihat13/external-merge-sort/README.md

 This facilitates performing a merge where some runs are originally in SSD and some are in HDD.

 ### Minimum Count of Rows
+We use loser tree instead of winner tree or priority queue to minimize the number of comparisons during merging.
+The code for loser tree is available in `Losertree.h` inside `include` folder.

 ### Duplicate Removal
 We remove duplicate during merging using Loser tree.
 When we remove a element from Loser tree, we first check if it is duplicate or not.
 If it is, then we skip this.
 It happens in three functions: `genMiniRuns()`,